oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

 Now let's setup networking rules to enable API GW in front of Load Balancer for ORDS.

-* First get the Load Balancer IP and its OCID:
+* First, get the Load Balancer IP and its OCID:

     ```bash
         <copy>